samply/transFAIR/README.md

 - mii2bbmri - transforming resources from MII FHIR profiles to BBMRI FHIR profiles
 - copy - copying resources from one FHIR store to another without transforming them

+Currently only ICD10GM to ICD10GM mapping of diagnoses is supported.

 ## Setup Develop

 To Setup a development environment start two FHIR servers on localhost.
 Fill the first FHIR server with testdata and run the batch job in your IDE
 Check the second FHIR server to see how your data was transferred.

 ``` yml
 fhir: